-The Community Action for Health, earlier known as Community Based Monitoring and Planning (CBMP), is a key strategy of the National Health Mission (NHM), which places people at the centre of the process of ensuring that the health needs and rights of the community are being fulfilled.
-It allows them to actively and regularly monitor the progress of the NHM interventions in their areas.
-It also results in communities participating and contributing to strengthening health services.
+The Community Action for Health (CAH), earlier known as Community Based Monitoring and Planning (CBMP), is a key strategy of the National Health Mission (NHM), which places people at the centre of the process of ensuring that the health needs and rights of the community are being fulfilled.
+It allows them to actively and regularly monitor the progress of the NHM interventions in their areas resulting in the community’s participation and contribution towards strengthening the health services.
 Thereby, Bringing Public into Public Health.

-The process involves the following steps: (a) strengthening of Village Health, Sanitation and Nutrition Committees (VHSNCs), Rogi Kalyan Samities (RKS) and Planning and Monitoring Committees (PMC) at the PHC, block, district and state levels; (b) creating community awareness on NHM entitlements, roles and responsibilities of the service providers; (c) training of VHSNC, RKS and PMC members; (d) undertaking community level enquiry to assess availability, range and quality of health services; (e) developing village and facility level reports to reflect the status of health services; (f) organising Jan Samwad (public dialogue) for advocacy with health providers and managers to highlight gaps and find solutions, and (g) corrective action and planning to address the emerging issues and gaps.
+The process involves the following steps: (a) strengthening of Village Health, Sanitation and Nutrition Committees (VHSNCs), Rogi Kalyan Samities (RKSs), and Planning and Monitoring Committees (PMCs) at the PHC, block, district and state levels; (b) creating community awareness on NHM entitlements, roles and responsibilities of service providers; (c) training of VHSNC, RKS and PMC members; (d) undertaking community level enquiry to assess the availability, range and quality of health services; (e) developing village and facility level reports to reflect the status of health services; (f) organising Jan Samwad (public dialogue) for advocacy with health providers and managers to highlight gaps and find solutions; and (g) corrective action and planning to address the emerging issues and gaps.

 The Ministry of Health and Family Welfare (MoHFW) constituted the Advisory Group on Community Action (AGCA) in 2005 to provide guidance on community action initiatives under the National Rural Health Mission (NRHM) at the national level.
 The AGCA comprises eminent public health professionals associated with major NGOs.
 The Population Foundation of India (PFI) hosts the Secretariat for the AGCA.